Louis Schmidt (politician)

-Louis Schmidt was born on December 4, 1844 at Old Fort, near Fort Chipewyan and was baptised at Portage La Loche by Father Jean-Baptiste Thibault in July 1845.
-He died in Saint Louis, Saskatchewan near Batoche November 6, 1935.
+Louis Schmidt was born on December 4, 1844, at Old Fort, near Fort Chipewyan and was baptised at Portage La Loche by Father Jean-Baptiste Thibault in July 1845.
+He died in Saint Louis, Saskatchewan, near Batoche November 6, 1935.

-In 1869 he was Secretary to the first Provisional Government organized in the Red River Colony.
+In 1869 he was secretary to the first Provisional Government organized in the Red River Colony.

-Louis Schmidt sat as an elected member of the Manitoba Legislative Assembly for Saint Boniface West in 1870-1874 and again in 1878–1879.
+Schmidt sat as an elected member of the Manitoba Legislative Assembly for Saint Boniface West in 1870–1874 and again in 1878–1879.

 He was the grandson of Alexis Bonami and a classmate of Louis Riel.